-We estimate that the net proceeds from the sale of the shares of common stock we are offering will be approximately \$27.3 million.
-If the underwriters fully exercise the overallotment option, the total net proceeds of the shares we sell will be approximately \$31.4 million.
+We estimate that the net proceeds from the sale of the securities we are offering will be approximately \$27.3 million.
+If the underwriters fully exercise the overallotment option, the total net proceeds of the securities we sell will be approximately \$31.4 million.
 "Net proceeds" is what we expect to receive after paying the underwriting discount and other expenses of the offering.